cph-cachet/flutter-plugins/.github/ISSUE_TEMPLATE/bugfix.md

 ---
 name: Issue report
-about: Create a report to help us improve any issue you may experience.
+about: Create a report to help us improve any bug you may experience.
 Please fill in the template as precise as possible to enable us to fix the issue.
 title: '[Specify the plugin name and version here]'
-labels: ''
+labels: 'bugfix'
 assignees: ''

 ---

 **Remember to specify the plugin name in the title!**

-**NB: Issues pertaining to very old devices and OS version will likely not be fixed.**
+**NB: Bugs pertaining to very old devices and OS version will likely not be fixed.**

 ### Describe the bug
 A clear and concise description of what the bug is.